London Marathon places available

 N.B.
 Research projects are not eligible but the Charity and Trust Research Office will shortly be announcing a new joint research fund for small grants under £10,000 to build research capability.

-King’s College Hospital Charity Announces Hilary Sears as New Board Chairman
+King’s College Hospital Charity announces Hilary Sears as new Chair of Trustees

 “I am delighted to welcome Hilary as our new Board Chairman,” said Gill Edelman, Chief Executive of King’s College Hospital Charity.
 “Hilary’s experience and expertise in helping guide organisations through times of transformational change will be particularly valuable as we develop our own fundraising team and embark on new plans for growth and development of the Charity.”